LostSputnik/ieee-mipr-video-classification-challenge/readme.md

 | Ensemble (Weighted) (CNN-Transformer and Per Frame) (Selected Submission on Kaggle) [code](./ensemble-script/) | 0.7560     | 0.6576      |
 | Pretrained-CNN + RNN [code](./pretrained-cnn-rnn/)                                                         | 0.6280     | 0.6571      |

 Given the large size of the model weights, we did not upload them to GitHub.
-However, if required, we can provide the trained weights via Google Drive to reproduce the submission files.
+You can download the trained weights from [Google Drive](https://drive.google.com/drive/folders/1Daqk3htA5xQcGdkq-Me314fJHKSVetez?usp=sharing) and update the paths in the inference codes to reproduce the results.